 Another advantage of USPP is that students don't need to take a foundation year.
 In just 10 months, students can earn enough university credits to progress directly to the 2nd year of their bachelor's degree after they successfully complete the Summer Bridge term at the required level.
 This helps them save time and money, while fully equipping them for university study.

 USPP London offers a fantastic chance to lay the foundations for your future, and has already helped over 1,000 students into top American universities.
-Find out more about the program in London, and how you could transform your future.
+Find out more about the program in London, or contact us for more information.